 Our food took a long time to arrive, so I nibbled on condiments.
 Sambal belacan is a mix of chilli paste and prawn roe + dried shrimps.
-Super addictive, but also loaded with cholesterol 😛
+Super addictive, but also loaded with cholesterol.

 Tofu in pumpkin sauce.
 Looked yucky and sad, but tasted amazing.
 The tofu, which was lightly fried on the outside, was soft and silky on the inside.
-The pumpkin sauce was thick, almost like creamy pumpkin soup, and mixed with generous bits of minced pork and mushrooms for added texture.
+The pumpkin sauce was thick, almost like creamy pumpkin soup, and it was mixed with generous bits of minced pork and mushrooms for added texture.
 Easily best dish of the night.

 They messed up one of our orders and gave us this lotus root with carrots, green peas and cashews.
-We gave it back coz mum cant eat lotus root, but since it looked nice I took a pic anyway 😀
+We gave it back coz mum cant eat lotus root, but since it looked nice I took a pic anyway.

 Deep fried Hakka pork.
 Well flavoured with five spice powder, crunchy and tender.
 Felt it could use a bit more fat, coz it was very lean even though they used pork belly.